-Phase 1 (completed): This phase includes a review of residential and visitor parking rates in Transit-Oriented Development areas.
+Phase 1 (completed 2020): This phase includes a review of residential and visitor parking rates in Transit-Oriented Development areas.

-Phase 2 (ongoing for 2021): This phase will review commercial and office parking requirements, shared parking requirements, policies around Transportation Demand Management and Payment-in-Lieu, as well as bicycle parking requirements within new developments in Transit-Oriented Development areas.
+Phase 2 (completion 2021): This phase will review commercial and office parking requirements, shared parking requirements, policies around Transportation Demand Management and Payment-in-Lieu, as well as bicycle parking requirements within new developments in Transit-Oriented Development areas.